debridge-finance/desdk/README.md

 ## Tracking submissions

-After the submission has been successfully submitted (by calling the `deBridgeGate.send()` method either off-chain or onchain), its status can be tracked using the `evm.Submission` helper methods.
+After the submission has been successfully submitted (by calling the `deBridgeGate.send()` method either off-chain or on-chain), its status can be tracked using the `evm.Submission` helper methods.

-First things first, prepare the context deSDK should work within: you need to provide a URL to EVM RPC node of the origin chain (where the cross-chain call has been started):
+To start, prepare the context deSDK should work within: you need to provide a URL to EVM RPC node of the origin chain (where the cross-chain call has been started):

 ```ts
 const evmOriginContext: evm.Context = {